 Unfortunately there is a small but increased risk in rupturing your repaired ACL when you return to sport.
 This is true for both your injured and non-injured legs (Hewett 2013).
 But take heart, this risk can be reduced if you stick to your rehab plan for whatever time it takes to improve your physical abilities (Manske 2012).
 Generally this is between 12-18 months.

-For further information on making the best recovery possible from your ACL surgery, please call your closest Melbourne clinic and ask to speak to one of our sports physiotherapists.
-Or, you can simply book online instantly and we'll show you the next steps with your ACL rehab.
+For further information on making the best recovery possible from your ACL surgery, please call your closest Melbourne physiotherapy clinic and ask to speak to one of our sports physiotherapists.
+Or, you can simply book online instantly and we'll show you the next steps with your ACL physiotherapy rehabilitation.

 Adams, D., et al., Current Concepts for Anterior Cruciate Ligament Reconstruction: A Criterion–Based Rehabilitation Progression.
 The Journal of orthopaedic and sports physical therapy, 2012.
 42(7): p.
 601.